 No sensitive features scoring more than 40 points on the F-0585 form were observed on the subject tract.
 No non-sensitive recharge features were found as well.
-Graded rock and soil material was observed on the site.
-Chert and limestone fragments were present but no distinct rock outcrops were observed.
+No significant outcrops, closed depressions or other suspect recharge features were observed on the site.
+Scattered limestone fragments were present but no distinct rock outcrops were observed.